Danelle12/Danelle12/README.md

 - 👀 I’m interested in Web Design and Art
 - 🌱 I’m currently learning Python

-- 📫 You can reach me at on
+- 📫 You can reach me  on
  Snap:latrice03w
   IG:peaches2013d
  Facebook:Latrice Jones